No constraints for $f(T)$ gravity from gravitational waves induced from primordial black hole fluctuations: Conclusions

 In this work we focused on the primordial scalar induced gravitational waves, generated at second order in cosmological perturbation theory, from PBH Poisson fluctuations, in the framework of $f(T)$ modified gravity.
 In particular, we desired to use it as a novel probe to extract constraints on the involved model-parameters.
 We considered three viable mono-parametric $f(T)$ models, and we investigated the induced modifications at the level of the gravitational-wave source, which are encoded in terms of the power spectrum of the PBH gravitational potential $\mathcal{P}_\Phi$, as well as at the level of their propagation, described in terms of the Green function $G_\boldmathsymbol{k}(\eta,\bar{\eta})$ which can be considered as the propagator of the tensor perturbations.

 Our detailed analysis showed that within the observationally allowed range of the parameters of the $f(T)$ models at hand, the obtained deviations from GR, both at the level of source, as well as at the level of propagation, are practically indistinguishable.
-Indicatively, regarding the PBH gravitational potential power spectrum we found that the deviation from GR is less than $10^{-16}$.
+Indicatively, regarding the PBH gravitational potential power spectrum we found that the deviation from GR is of the order of $10^{-2}$ for all the monoparametric $f(T)$ models considered here.
 This behavior is different than the case of other modified gravity theories, such as $f(R)$ gravity, in which the corresponding effect is small but still distinguishable from GR \cite{Papanikolaou:2021uhe}.
 Hence, we conclude that realistic and viable $f(T)$ theories of gravity can safely pass the primordial black hole constraints, which may offer an additional argument in their favor.

+Finally, one should stress that one can extend our analysis to other modified teleparallel theories of gravity, such as $f(T,B)$ gravity and scalar-torsion theories, whose polarization numbers have been calculated in \cite{Abedi:2017jqx}.
+Especially in the cases where extra polarization modes do appear, one expects to find significant differences, as it was found in \cite{Papanikolaou:2021uhe}.
+This interesting and necessary investigation will be performed in a separate paper.